-- □ I have reviewed the 2023 NHD Theme Book for possible topic ideas. - □ I have browsed the List of CT Topics. - □ I have completed the History Day Topic Funnel for my topic. - □ I have completed the Choosing a Topic Worksheet. - □ I have chosen a topic that is interesting to me and that I will be comfortable working on for the duration of 2022-23 Contest Season. - □ I have chosen a topic that occurred at least 20-25 years in the past. - □ I have developed a list of at least FOUR specific questions to jumpstart my research, and at least two are HOW/WHY questions. - □ I can explain how my topic connects to the Frontiers in History theme. - □ I have decided to complete my project (choose one): - INDIVIDUALLY- I understand that I will be the only one responsible for the completion of the research and design and completion of the project. - AS A GROUP- I understand that I am agreeing to work with up to four other students.
+- □ I have reviewed the 2025 NHD Theme Book for possible topic ideas. - □ I have browsed the List of CT Topics. - □ I have completed at least one brainstorming activity to assist with choosing a topic. - □ I have completed the History Day Topic Funnel for my topic. - □ I have completed the Choosing a Topic Worksheet. - □ I have chosen a topic that is interesting to me and that I will be comfortable working on for the duration of 2025 Contest Season. - □ I have chosen a topic that occurred at least 20-25 years in the past. - □ I have developed a list of at least FOUR specific questions to jumpstart my research, and at least two are HOW/WHY questions. - □ I can explain how my topic connects to the Rights & Responsibilities theme. - □ I have decided to complete my project (choose one): - INDIVIDUALLY- I understand that I will be the only one responsible for the completion of the research and design and completion of the project. - AS A GROUP- I understand that I am agreeing to work with up to four other students.
 We will divide up and agree to the work responsibilities.
 We have completed the Group Project Agreement.

-Lesson Four: Connecting to the Theme Frontiers in History
+Lesson Four: Connecting to the Theme Rights & Responsibilities in History

-GOAL: Students will understand and connect their chosen topic to the annual National History Day theme of Frontiers in History: People, Places, Ideas
+GOAL: Students will understand and connect their chosen topic to the annual National History Day® theme of Rights & Responsibilities in History